ethanhe42/ResNet-tensorflow/README.md

-# Reisdual neural network
+# Fast Residual neural network
+This RNN spends 3 hours to train on a modern CPU.
+It can reach 63% on CIFAR100 coarse 20 classes task.
+This residual neural network is different from the [original paper](https://github.com/KaimingHe/deep-residual-networks) in there ways:
+- Only have 13 layers, which the original paper didn't studied.
+- No ReLU before subsampling convolutional layer, which improve accuracy by 3%
+- Batchnorm is done before addition, which improve accuracy a little bit.

+This residual net can't beat 18/34/150/1000 layers residual nets in the long run, however, more efficient with non-sufficient training time, interestingly.
+Details are shown [here](report/mp2_Yihui%20He.pdf).
+Archtecture shown at the bottom.

 ### results on cifar100
 Single layer network with PCA whitening and Kmeans which is 75% accurate on CIFAR10, reaches
 - Train accuracy:  0.613040816327
 - Validation accuracy:  0.562
 - Test accuracy:  0.559

-13 layers ResNet 60%
+13 layers ResNet **63%**

+Mimic Learning  50% (with bad teacher model)

 ### results on cifar10
+Traning 3 hours on the same machine:
-Traditional convolution neural network reaches 82% in 3 hours
+Alexnet reaches 82%
-7 layers Residual network reaches 83%
+13 layers Residual network reaches 84%
+[Single layer neural network with PCA and Kmeans](https://github.com/yihui-he/Single-Layer-neural-network-with-PCAwhitening-Kmeans) reaches 78%(after I fixed a minor bug.)

 ### Features
 - [x] Output layers contain 20 labels